|

 the crowd, you'll have to get into the mindset of a recruiter

+and work the online system.
 The human resources department of a typical

 large company may receive hundreds of applications for each